ZsoltNagy86/Budapest_Cult_Sites/README.md

-# Budapest_Cult_Sites
- Analysing Foursquare data of cultural sights in Budapest
+ # Analysing popularity of cultural sights and places of Budapest

 ## Business problem/Introduction (fictional)
 ### Commissioned by:
 Central Government of Capital City, Budapest

-### Need Assessment:
+### Background/Need Assessment:
-In connection with the new cultural policy directives, the study aims at the investigation of cultural sights in Budapest.
-For the more efficient usage of development resources, it is necessary to have an insight into the popularity of cultural sights and institutions in Budapest.
-With that resources detailed plans can be set:
+In connection with the new cultural policy directives, the study aims at the investigation of popularity of cultural sights in Budapest.
+Considering the scarse resources, local government could better allocate resources if it gets an insight into how cultural sights are segmented regarding popularity.
+With that, detailed plans can be set:
-1. Identifying the most freqently visited categories/areas/places for maintaining high quality services
+1. Identifying the most freqently visited categories/areas/places for maintaining high quality services, like roads, info points, the condition of buildings, etc.
-2. Identifying frequently visited places for rising awareness even further
+2. Identifying frequently visited places for rising awareness of tourists and locals with media campaigns to raise visits even further
 3. Understanding the reasons why certain places are rarely visited
+4. Understanding how popularity of cultural sights are linked to their geospatial places

 ### Analytical plan
 #### Step 1